by-covid/BY-COVID_WP5_T5.2_baseline-use-case/README.md

 This repository is making an RO-Crate of the [BY-COVID](https://by-covid.org/) **WP5 T5.2** baseline use case on "*SARS-CoV-2 Vaccine(s) effectiveness in preventing SARS-CoV-2 infection*".

+## RO-Crate preview

+The RO-Crate can be browsed at <https://by-covid.github.io/baseline-use-case-synthetic-crate/> (HTML) and as [ro-crate-metadata.json](https://by-covid.github.io/baseline-use-case-synthetic-crate/ro-crate-metadata.json)

 ## Table of contents

 -   [Description](#description)